joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/02/world/europe/iceland-president-halla-tomasdottir.html

 **Delaware Judge Questions Tesla About Vote on Elon Musk’s Tesla Pay**\
-`Lawyers for Tesla have asked a Delaware judge to reverse her decision to void a multibillion dollar pay package for Mr. Musk after shareholders approved it a second time in June.`\
+`Lawyers for Tesla have asked a Delaware judge to reverse her decision to void a multibillion-dollar pay package for Mr. Musk after shareholders approved it a second time in June.`\
 https://nytimes.com/2024/08/02/business/elon-musk-pay-delaware.html

 **Reflections About the Prisoner Swap**\